 Address: 3040 Siskin Pkwy E, Coventry CV3 4AD

 Phone: 024 7642 2222

 When I found out that I was going to be a butcher for the day the last thing I had in mind was what I would be wearing.
-But there I was, standing in the changing room at catering butcher Aubrey Allen, wondering which piece of Elizabethan armour I should put on first.
+But there I was, standing in the changing room at wholesale butcher Aubrey Allen, wondering which piece of Elizabethan armour I should put on first.
 I half-wondered whether there was a cod-piece waiting for me underneath the chain mail.

 When I was finally deemed appropriate and presentable, I looked like something out of Game of Thrones.
 However, it all had a purpose.
 Butchery is dangerous and has to be totally hygienic.
 The knives we were going to be using are so sharp that even the slightest slip in the wrong direction could gut me like a pig.
 I was also given a chainmail glove to wear on my left hand.
 Being right handed, the same wrong slip danger applies.

 Off we went into the belly of the beast - the main floor.
 On the way we stopped to see some of the dry ageing fridges which hold hundreds of cuts of beef.
 The air stuck in my throat due to the moisture being constantly sucked out of the chamber.
 I learnt that this was crucial to good dry-ageing.